Menu Close

 BY23-0246CL EXP96%61.44

-Data from the trials help us determine products to license in future years and increases our experience with current hybrids in our portfolio.
-Grower and agronomist comments on the hybrids help us to provide recommendations on how to best manage them.
+Data from the trials help us determine products to license in future years and increase our experience with current hybrids in our portfolio.
+Grower and agronomist feedback also helps us provide recommendations on how to best manage each hybrid.

-“We appreciate all the growers and retailers that help put trials in for us,” said Cornelsen.
+“We appreciate all the growers and retailers who help put trials in for us,” said Cornelsen.
 “They’re the largest part in making BCTs successful.”

-This is why the BCT program is run across Western Canada in varying geographies so hybrid performance (the G) can be assessed under very different environments and management practices.
-Management practices can be small changes, such as higher rates of fertilizer, fungicide applications, harvest methods, or alterations in combine settings.
-The environment always remains the wildcard.
+This is why BCTs are conducted across Western Canada in varied geographies.
+Doing so allows hybrid performance to be evaluated under different environmental and management conditions, including fertility rates, fungicide use, harvest methods, and combine settings.
+The environment, however, always remains the wildcard.